beitmenotyou-com/OmniSocial-ProtocolKit/docs/getting-started.md

-# Getting Started with OmniSocial Hub
+# Getting Started with OmniSocial ProtocolKit

-Welcome to the **OmniSocial Hub**!
+Welcome to the **OmniSocial ProtocolKit**!
 This guide will help you set up the project, understand its structure, and start building or contributing.

-> **Note:** OmniSocial Hub is a modular, protocol-agnostic framework designed to integrate multiple decentralized social media protocols (like ActivityPub, AT Protocol, Nostr) via a unified API Gateway.
+> **Note:** OmniSocial ProtocolKit is a modular, protocol-agnostic framework designed to integrate multiple decentralized social media protocols (like ActivityPub, AT Protocol, Nostr) via a unified API Gateway.
 Built by the Circuitry Hub Insights Collective.

 ---